 Dennis roared in rage as he rushed forward to deal with this new insanity, but the little person stepped away from the oven opening, and flames roared forth from that aperture, a blaze of hell-spawned heat that forced Dennis back toward the table laden with dough and gingerbread.

-He cried out as the gingerbread men laid out across the table sprang upon him.
-They swarmed him like rats, their little mouths biting into him, tiny teeth of hardened gumdrops sinking into his unprotected flesh.
+He cried out as the gingerbread men that were spread across the table sprang upon him.
+They swarmed him like rats, their little mouths biting into him, tiny fangs of hardened gumdrops sinking into his unprotected flesh.

 Dennis flailed and screeched as he tore the demonic gingerbread men from him, but he only had the use of one hand, his right, as his left was currently clutching his axe.